anyapages/bus-tracker/README.md

 [Maps JavaScript API](https://developers.google.com/maps/support/?hl=en_G)

 ## Roadmap
-I am planning to provide GPS public bus tracking information for more cities in South East Asia.
+I am planning to provide GPS public bus tracking information for cities in South East Asia.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.